bukable/.github/profile/README.md

 # Briefly about the Bukable team

-Our team appeared on October 26, 2021 in Saint-Petersburg.
+Our team appeared on November 7, 2021 in Saint-Petersburg.

 In 2021, there were 3 of us, now there are more than 8.